-The brands on this list have built their reputation over years and decades while being represented in the most extreme MTB events – from World Cup racing to big mountain freeride like Rampage.
-They’re not only durable, and performing well, but also provide replacement parts down the line.
+The best Downhill Mountain Bike brands have built their reputation in the most extreme MTB events – from World Cup racing to big mountain freeride like Rampage.

-Which brand of bikes is ultimately the best for you depends largely on your location.
-Availability, customer service, shipping costs and overall pricing are very region-specific.
+Which brand of bike is ultimately the best for you depends largely on your location.
+Some may be available at a local bike shop, some are direct-to-consumer MTB brands.
 Some smaller brands and boutique bikes may even be unavailable in your region.

 Rumors: Marin may be getting back into the DH market, currently testing a prototype.
-And Forbidden is running a DH World Cup team without a full 200mm DH bike yet.
+And Yeti built DH prototypes raced by Richie Rude in 2023.

 Antidote